aravind0070/bank-applocation/README.md

 - Step 8 : We can transfer funds from one account to another and changes are reflected .

 ## VALIDATION CHECKS
--Username     - Has a validation check , spaces cannot be there -Adhar number - Should be of length 12 digits , only integer numbers ,and no spaces or special charecters .
+- Username     - Has a validation check , spaces cannot be there
+- Adhar number - Should be of length 12 digits , only integer numbers ,and no spaces or special charecters .
--Phone number - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
+- Phone number - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
--Card-pin     - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
+- Card-pin     - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
--Card-cvv     - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
+- Card-cvv     - Should be of length 10 digits , only integer numbers , and no spaces or special charecters.
--Password     - Should match with the one given while registering .
+- Password     - Should match with the one given while registering .
 ## Functions
 > For each different feature i have used different function calls -Register